vicenteicc2008/edk2-goyavewifi/README.md

 Attempt to create a minimal EDK2 for Samsung Galaxy Tab E 7.0 WIFI (SM-T113NU) but should work on SM-T116 (3G variant)

 ## Status
-Boots to UEFI Shell but buttons, eMMC and USB are not working.
+Boots to UEFI Shell but buttons, eMMC, USB and delay are not working.

 ## WARNING
 this EDK2 does working only on DEBUG target for now because if you compile on the RELEASE target you have a bug that causes a data abort exception to appear.